 Play Friends, Resources, and Events: Each of these card types has its action token cost printed on it.
 To play one of these cards, pay its action token cost, then put the card into play.
-Friends are played to your home or to a Problem, Events take effect and are then dismissed, and Resources are played wherever their text says they may be played.
+Friends are played to your home or to a Problem, Events take effect and are then put into your discard pile, and Resources are played wherever their text says they may be played.

 Note that many cards have a play requirement.
 In order to play these cards, you must, in addition to paying its cost, already have in play the required power on characters of the required color.
-For example, a card may require 2 () (purple) in order to be played.
+For example, a card may require 2 (a) (purple) in order to be played.
 If you have at least two purple Friends with 1 power each, or one purple Friend with at least 2 power, you can play this card.
+Note that play requirements are merely prerequisites; their power is never "spent."

-Move: For 2 action tokens, you may move one of your characters from your home to a Problem, from a Problem to home, or from one Problem to another.
+Move: For 2 action tokens, you may move one of your characters from your home to a Problem. from a Problem to home, or from one Problem to another.

-Play Troublemakers: For 1 action token, you may play a Troublemaker card face-down at a Problem where you don't already have a Troublemaker.
-This Troublemaker has no effect until it is uncovered.
-(This usually happens during the Troublemaker Phase of your next turn.)
+Play Troublemakers: For 1 action token, you may play a Troublemaker card face-down at a Problem.
+This Troublemaker has no effect until it is uncovered, usually during the Troublemaker Phase of your next turn.